Source: Courtesy of Wikimedia Commons

 Talon desired massive immigration; but Colbert adhered to the principle that Old France should not be depopulated for the benefit of New France.
 Nevertheless the minister had given him orders to encourage the soldiers of the Carignan-Salières regiment to get used to the colony.
 The intendant bent his efforts to this with all the more conviction as he counted very much upon colonization by the military for the defence of the country.
 Despite opposition from certain quarters, Talon succeeded in persuading several officers to take up land alongside their men; he obtained gratuities (about 44,000 livres in all) for the most zealous among them, so that it is estimated that 800 soldiers settled down in the colony, drawn from the Carignan-Salières regiment and from companies that had landed in 1670.

-At the time of Talon’s second administration, however, a relatively new phenomenon endangered his policy for increasing the population: the men and young men were more and more taking to going into the woods, giving up their homes, living like the Indians and carrying on “the veritable profession of bandits.”
+At the time of Talon’s second administration, however, a relatively new phenomenon endangered his policy for increasing the population: the men and young men were more and more taking to going into the woods, giving up their homes, living the way members of the First Nations did, and carrying on “the veritable profession of bandits.”
 On 5 June 1672 Talon issued an ordinance forbidding anyone to take to the woods without a licence from the governor or the intendant.
-At the time when, on Colbert’s orders, Talon was applying himself to the acculturation of the Indians, to inducing them to live among the whites and to become united with them by marriage, he was witnessing, by an ironic reversal of the situation, the defection of the French.
-If he had stayed longer in the colony, Talon would have verified the accuracy of the remark made by Marie de l’Incarnation [see Guyart], that a Frenchman becomes an Indian more readily than an Indian becomes a Frenchman.
-Thus, on these two points, taking to the woods and assimilating the Indians, the intendant met with complete failure.
+At the time when, on Colbert’s orders, Talon was applying himself to the acculturation of the indigenous population, to inducing them to live among the whites and to become united with them by marriage, he was witnessing, by an ironic reversal of the situation, the defection of the French.
+If he had stayed longer in the colony, Talon would have verified the accuracy of the remark made by Marie de l’Incarnation [see Guyart] that a Frenchman adopts indigenous customs more readily than the inverse.
+Thus, on these two points, taking to the woods and assimilating the First Nations, the intendant met with complete failure.

 Nevertheless the policy of populating the country carried on by Colbert and Talon did on the whole give the desired results.
 Convinced, like his master, that men are the basic wealth of a state, the intendant pursued his objective with a veritable passion, with the result that, from 1666 to 1673, if we go by the censuses (which are not always very reliable), the population of Canada appears to have more than doubled, increasing from 3,215 to 7,605 souls.